 Set the benchmark, fine-tune the message, and focus on one or two digital marketing adjustments that align with your brand and your audiences’ needs.
 If you try two different messages or digital marketing channels at once – website, social media, virtual events, or knowledge pieces – split-test them to see which performs better.
 This is a smart way to get to the heart of what’s working and what your audience responds to.
 Then do more of that!

 B2B Branding Has Never Been More Important to Revenue

 If you are behind in adjusting your brand messaging or you’ve been working on it but feel it needs enhancing, use data to refine your segmentation and get to the heart of the matter.
 Adapt your message as often as needed considering COVID and other market dynamics, and make sure you’re delivering MVC while upping your digital marketing game to reach the audience you need to reach for revenue growth.

 Increasing revenue requires evaluation, measurement, and iteration of your brand to be the preferred choice that people trust, relate to, buy from, and advocate for.
 If you have questions about branding, digital operations, or revenue operations, Atomic Revenue is here to help.
 Contact us for a complimentary, no-obligation revenue operations assessment to learn more.

 About the Author

-Karen Leeker is an Executive Partner at Atomic Revenue and owner of Leeker Marketing Solutions.
-She has more than 20 years of experience developing B2C and B2B marketing and communication strategies using digital and traditional marketing tactics to drive growth.
+Karen Leeker, Executive Partner at Atomic Revenue and owner of Leeker Marketing Solutions, has 20+ years of experience developing B2C and B2B marketing and communication strategies.
 She is driven by a passion to help organizations scale to grow and inspire outcomes through people-first leadership.
 Her expertise in strategic planning, marketing strategy, communications, and culture and team development supports Atomic Revenue’s mission to help clients with end-to-end revenue production by aligning people, process, and data for optimum growth.